Frequently Asked Questions (FAQ)

 I’m ready to book.
 How do I get started?

-The first step is to contact me to confirm availability and discuss your pet care needs.
+The first step is to contact us to confirm availability and discuss your pet care needs.
 Then we’ll create and account for you in our online scheduling system and book your FREE meet and greet session to go over details.

 Are you licensed, bonded, and insured?

 What areas do you serve?

 If your area isn’t listed, feel free to contact us and ask!
 We may be able to make an exception.

 What are your rates?